tm-a-t/TGPy/guide/docs/basics/code.md

 ```
 </div>

-Edit your message to change the result.
+If you edit your message, TGPy will recalculate the result.

-If you want to keep the original message rather than run the code, send `cancel` after your message.
+If TGPy mistakes your plain-text message for code, reply `cancel` to fix that.
+If you haven't sent anything since, you can just send `cancel` without replying.

 !!! tip